fire1/ArduinoMid/README.md

 ## Note:
-_This project is rebuild of on-board computer for Vauxhall/Opel vehicles created between 2000/2004 with gray(32 pin) MID plug In this project is used Mega2560 RV3 board
+_This project is rebuild of on-board computer for Vauxhall/Opel vehicles created between 2000/2004 with gray(32 pin) MID plug.
-The project sourcecode is based on Internet published information!
+In this project is used Mega2560 RV3 board.
-Supports Sony Alphine controller_
+The project sourcecode is based on Internet published information!_

 * Source code is in "MID" folder
 * Used libraries are in "libraries" folder [zip them for importing]